High Expectations and Rigorous Instruction

 Transforming

-We regularly seek student input/feedback on lessons to build relationships and improve learning experiences.
+We regularly (about monthly) seek student input/feedback, paying particular attention to students to increase student engagement and improve learning experiences.

 Selected Rating: None